Bill Mollison: Career

 Mollison left school at age 15 to help run the family bakery.
-In the following ten years he worked as a shark fisherman, seaman, forester, mill worker, trapper, snarer, tractor-driver and naturalist.
+In the following 10 years he worked as a shark fisherman, seaman, forester, mill worker, trapper, snarer, tractor-driver and naturalist.

 In 1954, at the age of 26, Mollison joined and worked for the 'Wildlife Survey Section' of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 In the 1960s, he worked as a curator at the Tasmanian Museum.
 He also worked with the Inland Fisheries Commission, where he was able to resume his field work.
 In 1966, he entered the University of Tasmania.
-After he received his degree in bio-geography, he stayed on to lecture and teach, and developed the unit of Environmental Psychology.
+After he received a degree in bio-geography, he stayed on to lecture and teach and developed the unit of Environmental Psychology.
 He retired from teaching in 1979.